alonsodomin/cron4s/README.md

 ### Matching against time

-We are going to use the brand new Java Time API added to Java 8 as is one of the bests (if not the best) date & time libraries available.
+To be able to show examples of how to use **cron4s**, we are going to base them in the brand new Java Time API added to Java 8 as is one of the bests (if not the best) date & time libraries available.
 To use the built-in support for it we need to import a couple of packages:

 ```
 import java.time._